vyraun-blog/vyraun-blog/_posts/2016-12-01-Getting-Started-with-ML.md

 ---
-title: Getting Started With ML
+title: On the Geometry of Word Embeddings
 updated: 2015-12-01 15:56
 ---

-> This post discusses a few things about how to think about solving problems with machine learning and introduces the relevant jargons.
+> Real-valued, low dimensional word vectors have become the basic building blocks of several NLP tasks.
+This post explores some of the geometric properties of the embedding space.